 Three year course - Nehru Academy of Law offers them second course as the Unitary Degree Course in Law extending for a period of 3 years with 6 semesters including practical training with at least 90 instructional days and with 450 hours of instruction in a semester.
 The program comprises 36 courses.

-The BBA, LLB (Hons) courses offered are double degree integrated programme spread over five years duration consisting of ten semesters.
+The BBA, LLB (HONS) and B.COM LLB (HONS) courses offered are double degree integrated programme spread over five years duration consisting of ten semesters.
 Each semester shall consist of 90 instructional days having six hours per day including lectures, seminars, moot court, debates and test papers.
 There shall be not less than five hours per subject in a week and one/two hours for other additional papers, optional papers Practical Training, moot courts, seminars & debates and Library.

 The LL.B. degree course shall extend to the period of 3 academic years consisting of 6 semesters.
 Candidates seeking admission to be First Semester of the LL.B.
 Course shall have passed any examination of the University of Calicut or of any other University recognized by the Calicut University.